 Mango Jalapeño Salsa – I found this to be not only excellent with tortilla chips but also as a veggie dip (aka crudite is snootier circles).
 Nice balance.
 Go for the Calaveras Rosa.

 Roasted Salsa Verde – Instant enchiladas!
 Melt 1 Tbsp butter in a pan and whisk in 1 Tbsp flour, cook for a minute.
 Add a cup of chicken stock and whisk until smooth.
 Cook for a couple minutes until the flour cooks then dump in the salsa verde.
 Thin as needed with more stock and simmer say 10 minutes or so.
-Make your corn tortillas soft however you like and assemble in a baking dish with cooked chicken and jack cheese.
-400 degrees until bubbly.
+Make your corn tortillas soft however you like, and assemble in a baking dish with cooked chicken and jack cheese on top.
+Bake at 400 degrees until bubbly, in my oven that’s about 20 minutes.
 Speaking of bubbly I’m having this with Chicken Bubbles!

 Ancho Chile Spread – My notes say this was really good with hummus.
 I probably wasn’t on drugs so we’ll go with that.
 It’s also nice on eggs and I bet it’s also good in a quesadilla.